federicobottarelli/ColorTransportFW/README.md

 ## TODO

 - [x] add references to authors with github links at the bottom of the webpage
-- [ ] cite the Transport paper (Maybe add small introduction)
+- [x] cite the Transport paper (Maybe add small introduction)
-- [ ] give the option to select different FW methods
+- [x] give the option to select different FW methods
 - [ ] add optional performance plots (e.g. error curve)
 - [ ] add info about the problem itself (color transport)
 - [ ] add info about FW
+- [ ] only PNG works right now!